ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

 This tutorial gets you started with a simple Hyper Protect Virtual Server for VPC contract that only has an [`env` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_env) and a [`workload` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_workload).

 As recommended in [contract encryption](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_encrypt), we encrypt both sections.
 When the instance boots, the bootloader decrypts the contract if it's encrypted.
 Follow the instructions at [Downloading the encryption certificate and extracting the public key](/docs/vpc?topic=vpc-about-contract_se#encrypt_downloadcert).
-This tutorial uses the [certificate](/media/docs/downloads/hyper-protect-container-runtime/ibm-hyper-protect-container-runtime-1-0-s390x-14-encrypt.crt){: external} for the IBM Hyper Protect Container Runtime image version `ibm-hyper-protect-container-runtime-1-0-s390x-14`.
-The file `hpcr.crt` is already available inside `example-files`.
+This tutorial uses the [certificate](https://hpvsvpcubuntu.s3.us.cloud-object-storage.appdomain.cloud/s390x-24/ibm-hyper-protect-container-runtime-1-0-s390x-24-encrypt.crt){: external} for the IBM Hyper Protect Container Runtime image version `ibm-hyper-protect-container-runtime-1-0-s390x-24`.
+Downloaded the encryption certificate and rename it to `hpcr.crt`.
 Follow the steps to obtain the simple contract:

-1. Get the hostname and the ingestion key of your Log Analysis instance.
-See [Logging for Hyper Protect Virtual Servers for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
+1. Get the hostname and the API key of your IBM Cloud Logs instance.
+For more information, see [Logging for Hyper Protect Virtual Servers for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).

 1. Create and encrypt the `env` section.
-Refer to the `env.yaml` file in the `example-files` folder for the correct schema.
-Replace the content with your logging hostname and ingestion key.
+Refer to the `env.yaml` file in the `log-encryption` folder for the correct schema.
+Replace the content with your logging hostname and API keys.
 Run the `encrypt-basic.sh` script to obtain the encrypted `env` section of the contract.
    ```sh
    cat env.yaml | ./encrypt-basic.sh hpcr.crt
    ```